stephengold/Heart/README.md

 + https://github.com/stephengold/Heart/releases/latest

-You'll definitely want the class JAR and probably the "-sources" and "-javadoc" JARs as well.
+You'll definitely want the class jar and probably the "-sources" and "-javadoc" jars as well.

 Open the project's properties in the IDE (JME SDK or NetBeans):